pyeventsourcing/eventsourcing/README.md

 ## Synopsis

 The example below shows an event-sourced aggregate class named `World`.
-The aggregate class defines two event classes, `Created` and `SomethingHappened`.
 `World` objects have an attribute `history` and a command method `make_it_so()`.
+The aggregate class also defines two event classes, `Created` and `SomethingHappened`.

 ```python
 from eventsourcing.domain import Aggregate, event